 Dark foundation doesn't sell well?
 Not according to the sold out Fenty Pro Filt'r shades at Sephora.
 Using trans women as token campaign models is the new wave?
-Or nah.
+Nope.
 Rihanna says genuine inclusion or bust.

 The latest statement Rihanna's brand has made is about the stigma against people with big lips.

 This is Fenty fan Grace Boye.
 She wanted to try Fenty's brand new Stunna lip paint, but was afraid to because people had always told her that her lips were "too big."